 - FDC_ID Number

 - This is the number provided for each food data record in FoodData Central.
-A food record is the totality of information (e.g., nutrient or food component value, descriptive information) published on a food item.
+A food record is the totality of information (e.g., values for components, including nutrients, descriptive information) published on a food item.
 Each time the data in a food record changes, that food item receives a new FDC_ID number.

 - FDC Source_ID Number

-- This is the FDC_ID number that identifies the record of a unique sample of a food that has been analyzed for one or more nutrients or food components.
+- This is the number that identifies the record of a unique sample of a food that has been analyzed for one or more components, including nutrients.

 - NDB Number

-- This number is a unique identifier for each food in Foundation Foods and SR Legacy.
+- This number is a unique identifier for each food in a specific form used for Foundation Foods and SR Legacy.
 Even if the FDC_ID number changes because of an update to the food record, the NDB number will remain the same because it is linked to the food, not to the information about the food.
 Users can search for a food item by the name of the food or the NDB number.

 - Global Trade Item Number (GTIN)

 - The GTIN is a number that can be used by a company to uniquely identify their trade items.
-It is used to identify specific food items in the USDA Global Branded Foods Database.
-Users can search for a food item by the name of the food or the GTIN number.
+It is used to identify specific food product in the USDA Global Branded Foods Database.
+Users can search for a specific food product by the name of the food or the GTIN number.
+More information on product identification can be found in Branded Food data quality documentation at https://fdc.nal.usda.gov/data-documentation.html

 - Food Code